stackbuilders/blog-code/python/python-video-generation/code/Readme.md

 ## Troubleshooting

-If you encounter errors linking `ImageMagick` binaries like in this [issue 693](https://github.com/Zulko/moviepy/issues/693), it does not have the proper permission set.
+If you encounter errors when linking `ImageMagick` binaries like in this known [issue 693][issue-693], it does not have the proper permission set.

 Check for the ImageMagick policy file at `/etc/ImageMagick-6/policy.xml` and comment out (or remove the line that reads)